jiayihu/blog/src/articles/css-custom-properties-performance-2018.md

 Setting a custom property only on a single child hasn't changed: **1.4ms (now) compared to 1.6s (previous)**.

-Okaym so it's still clear that we must be careful with container custom properties because it affects children nodes and recalculation becomes expensive.
+Okay, so it's still clear that we must be careful with container custom properties because it affects children nodes and recalculation becomes expensive.

 However, this information doesn't help with deciding whether to use them or not because other solutions which require children to change their styles are also not cheap.
 Let's, for instance, compare it with inline styles, which are one of the strategies used in React for dynamic styling.